-The Simulation on NMI formation in the electrode showed only very limited coherency with the measured results, therefore these results are not on display in the paper.
+these results are not on display in the article.
 A reason for this divergence can be found in the solidification conditions during continuous casting and corresponding segregations, which cannot be described by simple equilibrium conditions.

-The calculated results for the remelted ingots can be found in Figure 6.
+The calculated results for the remelted ingots is shown in Figure 6.
 The scales are kept the same for all three ingots to allow best comparability.
-The slag with the highest alumina content of 33% (Figure 6, left), which lead to the highest aluminum and oxygen contents in the steel, results in the formation of large quantities of almost pure Al_2O_3 inclusions, starting about 400°C above the liquidus temperature T_L (1720 K) of the steel.
-Below 2000 K a small amount of MA-spinel is formed.
-The formation of manganese sulfides (MnS) starts with a rapid growth just above the solidus temperature of 1562 K and leads to an almost similar content as for the oxides.
+The slag with the highest alumina content of 33% (Figure 6, left), which lead to the highest aluminum and oxygen contents in the steel, results in the formation of large quantities of almost pure Al_2O_3 inclusions, starting about 400 °C above the liquidus temperature T_L (1720 K) of the steel.
+Below 2000 K, a small amount of MA-spinel is formed.
+The formation of manganese sulfides (MnS) starts with a rapid growth just above the solidus temperature of 1526 K and leads to an almost similar content as for the oxides.
 The lower chart shows clearly that the corresponding reduction of aluminum (459 ppm) und oxygen (70 ppm) in the liquid steel, while the silicon content remains unchanged.
 The contribution of magnesium (1 ppm) is very limited.

-After remelting with the 6% Al_2O_3 containing slag (Figure 6, middle, A6-N), the reduced aluminum (125 ppm) and increased magnesium (10 ppm) contents in the steel react with the still high oxygen content (66 ppm) to form MA-spinel at about 2100 K. When all magnesium is consumed at about 1900K, parts of the MA-spinel transforms into rising amounts of almost pure Al_2O_3 inclusions, ending with a mixture of these two types of oxides.
+After remelting with the 6% Al2O3-containing slag (Figure 6, middle, A6-N), the reduced aluminum (125 ppm) and increased magnesium (10 ppm) contents in the steel react with the still high oxygen content (66 ppm) to form MA-spinel at about 2100 K. When all magnesium is consumed at about 1900 K, parts of the MA-spinel transforms into rising amounts of almost pure Al2O3 inclusions, ending with a mixture of these two types of oxides.
 Despite the significantly lower aluminum content, silicon does not participate in the formation of oxides.
-Due to a significantly lower sulfur content, the formation of MnS is much less than in trial A33-N, but the formations also starts at the solidus temperature of the steel.
+Due to a significantly lower sulfur content, the formation of MnS is much less than in trial A33-N, but the formation also starts at the solidus temperature of the steel.

 The very low aluminum content (8 ppm) in the steel after remelting with alumina-free slag in combinations with the lower oxygen (21 ppm) and the high magnesium content (12 ppm) leads to completely different NMI formation (Figure 6, right).
-At first pure MgO inclusions start to form above 1900 K which in a second step are completely transformed into MgO and SiO2 containing olivine type inclusions.
-Finally also a small amount of MA-spinel is formed.
-The involvement of silicon in the NMI formation can also be seen in a slight reduction of the silicon content of the liquid steel during NMI formation below 1850 K. As a consequence of the very low sulfur content of the MnS is only formed in very small quantities from solid solution.
+At first, pure MgO inclusions start to form above 1900 K, which in a second step, are completely transformed into MgO- and SiO2-containing olivine-type inclusions.
+Finally, also a small amount of MA-spinel is formed.
+The involvement of silicon in the NMI formation is shown in a slight reduction of the silicon content of the liquid steel during NMI formation below 1850 K. As a consequence of the very low sulfur content of the MnS is only formed in very small quantities from solid solution.